Ann Beaglehole

 Ann Beaglehole (born 1948) is a New Zealand writer and historian.
 In the 1950s, her family emigrated from Hungary to New Zealand as refugees following the Hungarian Revolution.
 She earned a PhD in history and a master's degree in creative writing from Victoria University of Wellington, and has written extensively on the history of immigration to New Zealand, including the history of Jewish immigrants and refugees.
-In addition to a number of non-fiction history works, she has also written a semi-autobiographical novel about the experiences of a Hungarian Jewish refugee in New Zealand.
+In addition to a number of non-fiction history works, she has also written a semi-autobiographical novel about the experiences of a Hungarian Jewish refugee in New Zealand and a memoir.

+She is a recipient of New Zealand Founders' Society Annual Research Award and New Zealand History Research Trust Fund Award.